datamol-io/molfeat/docs/developers/contribute.md

 If you're considering a large code contribution to Molfeat, please open an issue first to get early feedback on the idea.

 Once you think the code is ready to be reviewed, push it to your fork and open a pull request.
 We will assign a reviewer to your PR.
-For a change to be accepted all existing tests will need to still pass.
+For a change to be accepted all existing tests will need to pass.
 We expect additional tests and documentation for any new features.

 If you are developing a plugin for Molfeat, please refer to the corresponding section [Extending Molfeat](./create-plugin.md)